spkonieczka/CSS-3-Cheat/README.md

 Developing using:

 "CSS3: Pushing the Limits" by Stephen Greig (2013).
-[An excellent resource!]
-W3C CSS documentation
+[An excellent resource!], W3C CSS documentation